Public Convening on Ethical Redevelopment

 Read a personal reflection on the Public Convening in this guest blog entry by urban sustainability expert Naomi Davis.

 Below you can view videos of the Public Convening and view the performers and speakers of the day.
-Be sure to join the conversation in the Ethical Redevelopment public forum.

 The Public Convening on Ethical Redevelopment was broken into three acts.
 View the presentation in its entirety in the videos below.
 Please note: some artistic performances, lectures, and discussions contain mature subject matter, such as references to violence, commentary on mental health issues, and profanity.
 Viewer discretion is advised.
 For more information, please contact firstname.lastname@example.org.